 The property became public after the end of the monarchy in 1920 and was used for public art exhibitions.
 During the Nazi time “degenerate art” was stored here.
 In 1960 the GDR government converted the palace to a state house and later an official guest house for political visitors including Indira Gandhi and Fidel Castro.

-The palace is now open as a museum but I just visited the grounds which are now also open to the public to wander, bike through, practice tai chi and yoga and just spend time there and relax.
+The palace is now open as a museum, but I just visited the grounds which are now also open to the public – to wander, bike through, practice tai chi and yoga, or just spend time and relax.